opensprints/opensprints-comm/README.markdown

 The original Arduino protocol was supported by the Arduino firmware releases prior to Release 2.0.
 The syntax and behavior is much different than that of subsequent releases.

 # Firmware Changes
+## Release 2.0.02
+* tx message interval is 50 ms instead of 250 ms.
+* now set mock mode with the message
+      !m:ON
+* and unset mock moe with the message
+      !m:OFF

 ## Release 2.0.01
 * Fixes Red Light Green Light Bugs